Stratford voters will have plenty of choice in this year's local government elections.

 A final candidate list will be published later this week.

 In the Urban Ward, current councillor Kelvin Squire has not sought re-election, while the other five incumbents have.

 The incumbents, Peter Dalziel, Jono Erwood, Alan Jamieson, John Sandford and Gloria Webby, are joined by newcomers Laurie Gooch, John Gray, Rawinia Henderson, Christopher James, Min McKay, Tony Milham, Ivan Toopi and Mathew Watt in seeking election.

 In the Rural Ward, Keryn Walsh, who has served one term, has not sought re-election.

 The other current rural councillors Grant Boyde, Rick Coplestone and Graham Kelly have all put their nominations in for another term, as have newcomers Stephen Dravitzki, Amanda Harris, Vaughan Jones and Nicole McDonald.

 While Nicole is a newcomer to Council, she isn't the only member of her family with political aspirations.

 Her husband Matthew McDonald has served one term as a Taranaki Regional Councillor and looks to have been re-elected unopposed this year.

-Seven of the 11 candidates for the Taranaki District Health board are elected at large, from across all districts, while the remaining five appointments are determined by ministerial appointments.
+Seven of the 11 candidates for the Taranaki District Health board are elected from across all districts, while the remaining five appointments are determined by ministerial appointments.